-By Mary Scott.
-Last Updated 23rd May 2022.
+By Danielle Graves.
+Last Updated 19th April 2023.
 You may be asking the question is After The Event insurance worth it?
 The answer is that it could be if you want to cover legal costs and expenses associated with pursuing a case.

 After The Event (ATE) insurance cover is typically taken out by solicitors on behalf of claimants they represent, although this type of policy can be used by defendants or claimants.
 With this said, After The Event insurance policies are typically only used by the claimant.

 After The Event Insurance And No Win No Fee Claims

 If you were injured in an accident through no fault of your own, our guide explains how to seek compensation by making a personal injury claim against a responsible party.
 We explain what an After The Event insurance policy covers and how and when you should take out this type of cover.
 The guide provides information on the cost of ATE insurance policies and whether the premium has to be paid upfront.

 It is important to note there is a time limit which you must respect when seeking compensation for an injury you sustained through no fault of your own.
 This time limit is 3 years from the date of your accident or the date that you obtained knowledge that you were suffering from an illness or injury which you believe was the fault of a third party.

 As such, you have to make sure you are within the deadline when pursuing a personal injury claim against a responsible party.

 To find out more about After The Event insurance, please continue reading our guide by clicking on the sections below.